Liendea/NoticeBoard/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173`.
+The app will be containerized using Docker and deployed to AWS or GCP via GitHub Actions.

 ## API Endpoints